kristofferlidman/CodeIgniter-StatHat/README.md

 ## What is this?
 CodeIgniter-StatHat is a library for CodeIgniter.
 This library makes it easy to interact with [StatHat](http://www.stathat.com), a tool to track statistics and events in your code.
+Will add more features as i play around with StatHat.

 ## Usage
 Start by adding Stathat.php to your application -> libraries folder.
 After that, load